herrera-luis/example-docker-secrets/README.md

-## Basic example for implements secrets in Docker
+## Basic example for use secrets in Docker

 **This example works in Docker 18.09.0 or greater**